boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __Dialogs and Popups__

-Here I have added a popup to ask the user if they are sure before adding the item, and then only adding it if they click the “Yes” button.
+Here I have added a popup to ask the user if they are sure before adding the item, and then only adding it if they click the "Yes" button.

 We subscribe to the EventSubject returned by the popup method to see when the window closes and which button was pressed.